-Some of the premium theme frameworks have a one-time cost associated with them while others are based on a subscription model which means that you have to pay a fixed amount every year to use the framework.
+Some premium theme frameworks have a one-time cost associated with them, while others are based on a subscription model, meaning you have to pay a fixed amount every year to use the framework.

 Aside from the actual theme framework license cost, you’ll also need to pay for updates and support.
 Updates are immensely important because you want to make sure your site is free of bugs at all times and you want to minimize any potential security threats.

-When it comes to theme framework support, paying a fee to avail the service is a good idea especially if you’re not technically savvy and don’t want to access the forums every time you struggle with something.
+Regarding theme framework support, paying a fee to avail the service is a good idea, especially if you’re not technically savvy and don’t want to access the forums whenever you struggle with something.

 We’ve covered the cost associated with WordPress theme frameworks and developer dependency goes hand in hand with that when you search for a framework to get.

-You should understand right off the bat that a lot can happen in a few years in the world of WordPress theme framework development and maintenance.
+You should understand right off the bat that a lot can happen in WordPress theme framework development and maintenance in a few years.
 Bugs are identified and fixed, security vulnerabilities are minimized, the code is updated to reflect best coding practices and whatnot.

 This is why it’s best to go for a premium theme that is up-to-date, releases updates, and comes with support from the developers.

-Once you go for a WordPress theme framework, you’ll be depending on its developers for as long as the sites you develop use their framework.
+Once you go for a WordPress theme framework, you’ll depend on its developers for as long as the sites you develop use their framework.

 If a client’s website faces security threats because the theme framework wasn’t updated, you’ll have to re-do it using another theme framework.
 We don’t want that, now do we?